Red tape: European Union

 In the European Union (EU), reducing the administrative burden on firms has been a prominent theme since the 1990s.
 In 2024, the European Commission President advocated a red tape reduction program that emphasized simplification (eliminating regulatory overlap and contradictions), speed, and coherence to deal with the EU's patchwork of national regulations.
 An ongoing EU objective has been to remove red tape in order to facilitate trade across the European single market.
 For example, recycling labels on paint cans in Spain and France may differ because the two countries' interpretation of EU legislation are not aligned, and this prevents a can of paint made for the Spanish market from being sold in France.
 The European Round Table for Industry recommends stronger single-market enforcement so that lawmakers better transpose EU laws into national laws, which would promote regulatory harmonization and reduce the need for firms to manage different administrative processes in each EU country.

 India

+India's experience with red tape has roots in the licencing and permit system that operated from the 1950s to the early 1990s, known as the Licence Raj.
+India's licence raj often led to absurd restrictions by its labyrinthine bureaucracy, up to 80 agencies had to be satisfied before a firm could be granted a licence to produce.
+Then, the state decided what was produced, how much, at what price, and what sources of capital were used.
+It was also illegal to lay off over 100 workers without permission from the government under the Industrial Disputes Act, 1947.
+While the intricate licencing system at the central level was done dismantled in 1991 following a balance-of-payment crisis, a significant number of regulations continues to impede businesses in India.
+Under India's Industrial Relations Code, 2020, it is still unlawful for firms employing over 300 workers to lay anyone off without prior approval from the government.

-To reduce the administrative burden, in September 2021 the Indian government launched the National Single Window System (NSWS) which integrates clearances across central ministries and states.
+To reduce red tape, in September 2021 the Indian government launched the National Single Window System (NSWS) which integrates clearances across central ministries and states.

 In addition to providing a common entry point, NSWS consolidates information requirements and aims to standardise application formats, support online tracking, and enable time-bound processing.

 The Jan Vishwas (Amendment of Provisions) Act, 2023, is meant to reduce procedural delays by decriminalising minor, technical provisions and allow adjudication rather than prosecution.

-To minimize discretionary variation in routine cases, a “faceless” (electronic communication) assessment, appeal, and penalty process was introduced.
+To minimize discretionary variation in routine cases, a “faceless” (electronic communication) assessment, appeal, and penalty process was introduced in tax laws.
+However, the impact of these reforms is contested.